How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 Therefore, you can use P.S. as a hook to convert your email recipient even more.

 The average online reader skims through the content.
-As a content creator, you got only a few seconds to create the first impressions.
+As a content creator, you have only a few seconds to create the first impressions.

 The same thing goes for your email.
 After someone opens up an email they scan first, and 90% of readers look at the P.S. part or at least the bottom of the email to find out the offer as fast as possible.